The City of Arts and Sciences is one of the most beautiful cultural and entertainment complexes in Europe.

 (Spanish: El Ágora)

-This is a huge arena that is beautifully designed that is meant for events.
-These include for instance the performances and concerts.
+It is a huge arena that is beautifully designed that is meant for events.
+These include the performances and concerts.

 It can also be used as an area for an exhibition.